cognesy/instructor-php/notes/NOTES.md

 - Extract APIClient to a separate package?
 - Foreign client support - OpenAI PHP, Amazon Bedrock SDK, etc. - via some kind of adapters?
 - example of integration with Laravel/Livewire
+- Read rate limits from API responses
+- Rate limited API calls - wait for the limit to reset